-Body found in Minnesota matches missing 2-year-old girl
+Police: Body in Minnesota appears to be missing 2-year-old

 - Flipping off cop is free speech, court says

-Milwaukee police Chief Alfonso Morales said Friday that the suspect, Dariaz Higgins, had been providing police with information on the whereabouts of his daughter, but that it all had “proven to be untrue.”

-Higgins, of Miami, is accused of fatally shooting 24-year-old Sierra Robinson and wounding one of her friends Monday.
-Police arrested him Wednesday and prosecutors have charged him with first-degree murder.

-Prosecutors said in charging documents that Higgins traveled to Milwaukee to give Noelani to Robinson, but it was unknown if Higgins actually brought her with him.
+Asked whether authorities believe Higgins was responsible for the child’s death, Morales told reporters, “That’s where the criminal investigation is shooting for.
+It’s just too early to tell.”

+Authorities have not disclosed a motive in the death of the girl’s mom, 24-year-old Sierra Robinson.
 Police said Higgins was Robinson’s pimp and they had been romantically involved but were no longer together.
-Robinson left Noelani with Higgins when she moved to Las Vegas last month but wanted her back, authorities said.
+Robinson had left Noelani with Higgins when she moved to Las Vegas last month but wanted her back, authorities said.

+Higgins, 34, is accused of fatally shooting Robinson and wounding one of her friends.
+Police arrested him Wednesday and prosecutors have charged him with first-degree intentional homicide.
+Online court records do not list an attorney who could comment on his behalf.

+The friend told police that Higgins had been living in Miami when he agreed to meet Robinson in Milwaukee to return Noelani to her.
+However, charging documents list a Milwaukee address for Higgins.

-According to charging documents, Higgins, Robinson, and her friend spent time driving around together in Milwaukee doing drugs Monday, before Higgins took them to an apartment building where he told them Noelani was.
+According to those documents, Higgins, Robinson, and her friend spent time driving around together in Milwaukee doing drugs Monday, before Higgins took them to an apartment building where he told them Noelani was.
+Authorities have not said whether they believe Noelani was there at the time.
 Prosecutors said Higgins shot Robinson and her friend when they got out of the car.

+An Amber Alert had been issued for Noelani but was canceled Saturday.

-Morales had suggested Noelani could be in the hands of human traffickers, but declined to provide details for why investigators believed that, other than to say “that’s the world that these two individuals lived in, the victim and the suspect.”
+Morales had suggested Friday that Noelani could be in the hands of human traffickers, but declined to provide details for why investigators believed that, other than to say, “That’s the world that these two individuals lived in, the victim and the suspect.”

+The chief said Saturday that his department has sent two detectives to Minnesota.

+“This is our job, and the closure is not the closure we like to find.
+But … it’s something that we have to come out and do,” Morales said.